Online newspaper: Use

 In 2013, the Reuters Institute commissioned a cross-country survey on news consumption, and gathered data related to online newspaper use that emphasizes the lack of use of paid online newspaper services.
-The countries surveyed were France, German, Denmark, Spain, Italy, Japan, Brazil, the United States, and the United Kingdom.
+The countries surveyed were France, Germany, Denmark, Spain, Italy, Japan, Brazil, the United States, and the United Kingdom.
 All samples within each country were nationally representative.
 Half of the sample reportedly paid for a print newspaper in the past 7 days, and only one-twentieth of the sample paid for online news in the past 7 days.
 That only 5% of the sample had recently paid for online newspaper access is likely because most people access news that is free.
 People with portable devices, like tablets or smartphones, were significantly more likely to subscribe to digital news content.
-Additionally, younger people—25- to 34-year-olds—are more willing to pay for digital news than older people across all countries.
-This is in line with the Pew Research Center's finding in a survey of U.S. Americans that the Internet is a leading source of news for people less than 50.
+Additionally, people aged between 25 and 34 are more willing to pay for digital news than older people across all countries.
+This is in line with the Pew Research Center's finding in a survey of U.S. Americans that the Internet is a leading source of news for people younger than 50.

 Popularity of online articles

-Not all articles published online receive the same amount of attention, there are factors that determine their popularity.
+Not all articles published online receive the same amount of attention; there are factors that determine their popularity.
 The number of times an article gets shared on social media is relevant for activists, politicians, authors, online-publishers and advertisers.
 They thus have an interest in knowing the number of shares, preferably even predicting it before the article is being published.
 With new methods of Natural Language Processing such as Latent Dirichlet allocation it is possible to gain insights into the core characteristics of an article.